Brightspot CMS User Guide

 Configuring Microsoft Teams

-This section explains how to configure Microsoft Teams in Brightspot.
+This topic explains how to configure Microsoft Teams on both in Microsoft and then in Brightspot.

-2. Create an Azure Bot resource via the Azure dashboard or Azure CLI by selecting Use existing app registration and entering your existing Client ID and Client Secret.
+2. Create an Azure Bot resource via the Azure dashboard or Azure CLI.

-3. Navigate to the Configuration page and provide the following messaging endpoint: https://[YOUR_BRIGHTSPOT_CMS_DOMAIN]/microsoft/teams/api/messages.
+3. Navigate to the Configuration page and provide the following messaging endpoint: https://<your-brightspot-cms-domain>/microsoft/teams/api/messages (for example, https://www.cms.brightspot.example.com/microsoft/teams/api/messages).
+Ensure that the endpoint is not protected by basic authentication.

 4. Connect a bot to Microsoft Teams.
 Once connected, copy and save the address of the Open in Teams link under the Action column.